Onward Ticket for Schengen Family Visa

 Option 2: Use A Verifiable Reservation Or “Dummy” Booking

 This is popular for first-timers from India.
 You show a valid travel document plan without paying in full.
-A dummy ticket here provides a live, verifiable PNR that mimics a real booking.

 Pros